Frequently Asked Questions

 Is there a minimum GRE score I must have to be admitted?

 No. A high score does not guarantee admission just as a lower-than-average score does not doom an application.
 GRE scores do matter, however.
 Some years, depending on the composition of the committee and the applicant pool, GRE scores matter more, other years less, but our admissions committee is looking both for evidence that your interests fit with the interests of the department, and for indicators of promise as a graduate student.
 As a result, most applicants have very good scores.
-For the 2013 cycle, GRE scores of admitted students averaged in the 77th percentile on the quantitative section and in the 93rd percentile on the verbal section.
+GRE scores of admitted students tend to average between the 75th and 80th percentiles on the quantitative section and in the 90th to 95th percentiles on the verbal section.

 I didn’t major in political science.
 Also, I have been out of school for a while, but am ready to be a full-time student again.
 Can I apply to your program?